andrewjw/site/_posts/2011-11-25-programming-documentary.md

 {% include image.html image=0 %}I'm a huge science and engineering documentary geek.
 I prefer watching documentaries over all other forms of television.
 It doesn't really matter what the documentary is about, I'll usually watch it.
-After getting ready for my wedding I had a bit of time before I had to walk down the aisle so I watched a documentary about pilots learning to land <a href="http://en.wikipedia.org/wiki/Marine_One">Marine One</a> at the White House.
+After getting ready for my wedding I had a bit of time before I had to walk down the aisle so I watched a documentary about pilots learning to land [Marine One](http://en.wikipedia.org/wiki/Marine_One) at the White House.
 There probably aren't many people who would choose to spend that time that way.

 Science documentaries have experienced a renaissance over the last few years, particularly on the BBC.
-The long running <a href="http://www.bbc.co.uk/programmes/b006mgxf">Horizon</a> series has been joined by a raft of other mini-series presented by Brian Cox, Alice Roberts, Marcus Du Sutoy, Jim Al-Kalili and Michael Mosely.
+The long running [Horizon](http://www.bbc.co.uk/programmes/b006mgxf) series has been joined by a raft of other mini-series presented by Brian Cox, Alice Roberts, Marcus Du Sutoy, Jim Al-Kalili and Michael Mosely.
 These cover a large part of the sciences, including Chemistry, Biology and Physics.
 Physics in particular is regularly on our screens.
 Whether it's talking about quantum mechanics or astronomy or something else it seems